nazannie/code_editor/README.md

 # code_editor

-This is an easy to use Code Editor.
+This is an easy to use, intuitive, beautiful & lightweight Code Editor.

 ## Acrtivating